lukevella/rallly/apps/landing/src/posts/july-recap.md

 ## 👍 Thank you

-To all the subscribers and sponsors who make it possible for me to continue my work here.
+To all the subscribers and sponsors who make it possible for me to continue my work on Rallly.

 Cheers!